 The Lincoln Cent was introduced in 1909 and minted each year until 1958 with the “Wheat Ears” reverse design.
-It represented the first U.S. coin issued for general circulation to depict the likeness of an actual person, as all previous series had depicted various renderings of Liberty.
+This represented the first U.S. coin issued for general circulation to depict the likeness of an actual person, as all previous series had depicted various renderings of Liberty.
 Lincoln Wheat Cents are one of the most widely collected U.S. coin series.
-Many collectors got their start assembling sets from circulation and later moved on to other series and higher grade coins.
+Many collectors got their start assembling sets from circulation and later moved on to other series or higher grade coins.

-Brenner’s original reverse design features a pair of wheat stalks with the denomination “ONE CENT” and “UNITED STATES OF AMERICA” appearing within the stalks.
-Above the denomination the Latin words “E PLURIBUS UNUM” appear.
-The original galvanos that had been used to show the design included the sculptor’s last name “BRENNER” in small block letters on the reverse.
+Brenner’s original reverse design features a pair of wheat stalks, broadly enclosing the inscriptions ONE CENT and UNITED STATES OF AMERICA.
+The motto E PLURIBUS UNUM appears above.
+The original galvanos included the sculptor’s last name “BRENNER” in small block letters on the reverse.
 Treasury officials requested it to be removed, and the initials “V.D.B.” were placed in the same position instead.

 The Wheat Cent was produced at all three Mints in use at the time, Philadelphia, Denver, and San Francisco.
 Production was generally the highest at the Philadelphia Mint, and smaller at the branch Mints.
 As a result, most of the scarcer issues of the series were produced at one of the two branch-Mints.